 - Place the mixture in a large bowl and add the roasted almonds; blend lightly with your hands.
 For the kourabiedes to remain fluffy, it is important that the butter doesn’t warm up and melt.
-So wait for a while for the roasted almonds to cool, before adding them to the butter mixture and wear plastic gloves, when blending with your hands, so that the temperature of your hands doesn’t warm up the butter.
+So wait for a while for the roasted almonds to cool, before adding them to the butter mixture.

-- Preheat the oven to 200C; layer the bottom of 2 baking trays with parchment paper and form the kourabiedes.
+- Preheat the oven to 170C / 340F.
+Layer the bottom of 2 baking trays with parchment paper and form the kourabiedes.

-- Roll 1 tbsp of the dough into a ball, place on the baking tray and push with your finger in the middle, to form a little dimple.
+- Roll 1 tbsp (about 30g) of the dough into a ball, place on the baking tray and push with your finger in the middle, to form a little dimple.
 Continue with the rest of the dough.
 Place in the fridge for 5 minutes until you prepare your next tray.

-- Place the baking trays with the kourabiedes in second and fourth rack of the oven and turn the heat down to 180C.
-Bake for approx. 18-20 minutes, until they have a very faint golden tint and are cooked through.
+- Place the baking trays with the kourabiedes in second and fourth rack of the oven.
+Bake for approx. 15-20 minutes, until they have a very faint golden tint and are cooked through.
 Be careful not to overbake them.

 - Leave the kourabiedes aside to cool down for a while.
 If you try to lift them, while still warm, they will break!

 - Spray the kourabiedes with rosewater and sift with icing sugar.
 Enjoy!